 5. Enjoy silence... or play music

 The only thing better than music is silence... and the sounds of nature.
-The sound of cascading water, gentle ocean waves, deep forest rustle, birds and crickets singing...
-The sounds of nature have a powerful therapeutic effect on our body, mind and spirit.
-They naturally support us in letting go of stress and rooting ourselves in the here and now without the stressors of our daily life.
-However, if, for whatever reason, you would prefer to change the original setting, why not bring a small speaker or smartphone with you?
+The sound of cascading water, gentle ocean waves, deep forest rustle, birds, and crickets singing...
+Nature's sounds have a powerful therapeutic effect on our body, mind, and spirit.
+They help us let go of stress and root ourselves in the present moment.
+However, if you prefer to change the original setting, why not bring a small speaker or smartphone with you?
 Our top recommendation is the official Yoga & Meditation playlist by Spotify UK.

 I really feel like I’m slowly getting better and I’m much more mindful of what I’m doing in movement and breathing techniques.
 The music really helped me stay focused and present.